cdoublev/css/doc/specifications.md

   - Proposed Recommendation (PR)
   - Recommendation (REC)

-Some RECs may be continuously revised, like the HTML *living* standard, while others, like the CSS RECs, are maintained by creating a new version.
-Either the previous version becomes a Superseded REC, or the new version is an Amended REC, depending on the *classes of changes* the new version receives:
+Some RECs may be continuously revised, like the HTML *living* standard, whereas others, like the CSS RECs, are maintained by creating a new version.
+Either the previous version becomes a Superseded REC, or the new version is an Amended REC, depending on the *classes of changes* the new version includes:

-  - **editorial:** fixing broken links, invalid markup, non-normative contents, typos or grammatical errors, etc
+  - **editorial:** fixing a broken link, an invalid markup, a non-normative content, a typo or a grammatical error, etc
-  - **substantive:** new features or corrections that makes conforming implementations become non-conforming or vice-versa
+  - **substantive:** a new feature or correction that makes conforming implementations become non-conforming or vice-versa

-A superseding REC includes editorial changes, while an Amended REC includes substantive changes.
-A CR can revert back to a WD if it needs to include substantive changes, while a PR can not.
+A superseding REC includes editorial changes, whereas an Amended REC includes substantive changes.
+A CR can revert to a WD if it needs to include substantive changes, whereas a PR can not.

 CSS 1 is superseded by CSS 2.
 CSS 2.1 amends CSS 2 and incorporates its content with some parts that have been altered and others that have been removed.
-The removed parts may be used in other new specifications (aka. *modules*) labelled with *level 3*, while new features are defined in new specifications labelled with *level 1*.
+The removed parts may be used in new specifications (aka. *modules*) labelled with *level 3*, whereas new features are defined in new specifications labelled with *level 1*.

 The CSSWG defines [complementary classes](https://www.w3.org/blog/CSS/2007/11/01/css_recommendation_track/) (stages):